ccmbioinfo/crg2/README.md

 ```
 Make sure to replace ```~/crg2-conda``` with the path made in step 4.
 This will take a while.

 6. Install these plugins for VEP: ```LoF, MaxEntScan, SpliceRegion```.
 Refer to this page for installation instructions: https://useast.ensembl.org/info/docs/tools/vep/script/vep_plugins.html.
 The INSTALL.pl script has been renamed to vep_install in the VEP's Conda build.
 It is located in the conda environment directory, under ```share/ensembl-vep-99.2-0/vep_install```.
+Therefore, your command should be similar to: ```fb5f2eb3/share/ensembl-vep-99.2-0/vep_install -a p --PLUGINS LoF,MaxEntScan,SpliceRegion```

 7. Git clone cre: ```git clone https://github.com/ccmbioinfo/cre``` to a safe place